Brinkley97/comp-express-mt/README.md

 ## Citation

-Please cite the LAFAND-MT paper when using this repository:
+We are thank for LAFAND-MT paper for giving us the base code to finetune our models.

 ```
 @inproceedings{adelani-etal-2022-thousand,